 On page 181, she spots a little problem with identity politics ...
 "The demand is not for incluson within the fold of universal humankind ... nor is it for respect "in spite of" one's differences.
 Rather, what is demanded is respect for oneself as different."

-So much for "everyone being created equal" -- try each individual being "evolved" different and special, and demanding to be SPECIALLY respected for being different!
+So much for "everyone being created equal" -- try each individual being "evolved" different and special, AND demanding to be SPECIALLY respected for being different!
 Everyone a star!
 Sacrifice?
 Tolerance of those who do not share your particular differenc?
-Not values of identity politics.

 By the most scary estimates the FBI or the Southern Poverty Hate Center" could come up with were "as many as" 300K members of apparently highly feared "Sovereign Citizens" ...
-I've never met one, apparently no web site (sovereigncitizenship.net was expired).
+I'd never heard of them, I've never met one even though I'm a denizen of gun clubs and crazy conservative meetings.
+Apparently no web site exists for this dangerous group ... sovereigncitizenship.net was expired.
 There were LOTS of web hits on how much of a threat they are however.
 It's on the Internet, it must be true.

 Would NPR listeners be a "tribe" like "NASCAR"?
 Since I'm a regular "spy listener", I'd certainly say so -- very much a secular humanist world view with recent movement toward "intersectionality".
 How about BLM?
 At a minium, they seem to have a lot more web presence than the fearsome "Sovereign Citizens".
-Amy is right about tribalism ... even if you DO have a transcendent value beyond your tribe, seeing your OWN tribes is HARD -- we just assume our own tribe is "normal / reasonable / etc'.
+Amy is right about tribalism ... even if you DO have a transcendent value beyond your tribe, seeing your OWN tribe is HARD -- we just assume our own tribe is just the normal, reasonable, decent, intelligent people!

 I'd argue that even with lots of minority problems, we were much more of a sectarian (Christian) super-group than she gave us credit for well before 1965 ... that Federick Douglass could rise to the prominance he did as an ex-slave in the mid 1800's shows that much of the country held merit to be a much greater factor than race even at that time.
 Something about America -- I'd assert it to be our written Constitution, was enough for people to fight and die for even though we remained far from a "perfect super-group".
 As she points out, nobody else on the planet even sees that as a goal.